 Josh Giddey Injury: Questionable for Thursday

-Giddey is listed as questionable for Thursday's game against the Kings due to right ankle sprain injury management.
+Giddey (forearm) has been listed as questionable for Thursday's game against the Lakers.

-After missing three straight games due to a right ankle sprain, Giddey returned to action in impressive fashion in Wednesday's 127-121 loss to the Suns, finishing with 22 points (10-15 FG, 2-4 3Pt), seven rebounds, seven assists, two steals and one block over 31 minutes.
-He avoided any reported setbacks during that game, but the Bulls are nonetheless considering holding him out for maintenance purposes in the second leg of a back-to-back set.
+Giddey is dealing with a forearm injury, which could keep him off the floor Thursday against the Lakers in Chicago.
+The 22-year-old guard is coming off impressive back-to-back performances after coming two steals shy of a quadruple-double in Los Angeles and following that up with 26 points, nine assists and seven rebounds in Monday's win against the Nuggets.

 Win Your League With RotoWire!